Policy last updated

 Professional learning on the NCCD Portal

-The Nationally Consistent Collection of Data on School Students with Disability (NCCD) provides free information and professional learning resources for teachers, school leaders, support staff, parents and carers.
+The NCCD provides information and professional learning resources for teachers, school leaders, support staff, parents and carers.
 The portal includes a significant amount of information and guidance to help teachers and school teams work through the steps for completing the NCCD.

 Key resources